 Today, most businesses use Google to promote themselves, market their products, and gain sales.
 They look for ways to increase Google reviews to gain more customers and earn profits in their businesses.
 There’s no doubt it’s the ‘Modern Day Oxygen’ as highlighted when exploring the History of Google.

 Interestingly, the term ‘Google’ has no full form but is derived from ‘googol,’ signifying an immense number.
 The name originated from a misspelling and was later adopted as the company’s identity.
 From its humble beginnings in Susan Wojcicki’s garage in Menlo Park, California, Google has grown into one of the world’s largest conglomerates.
-In this blog, we will explore the timeline of Google from its inception in 1996 to its current prominence until 2024.
+In this blog, we will explore the evolution of google 1996 to 2024.
 So, all the questions, like when was Google founded, and what the product launch dates will be covered.

 2024 – Launch of Gemini